ymich9963/WULPSC/README.md

 # WiFi Ultra-Low Power Stereo Camera (WULPSC) - Stereo Camera Test
 This branch is used to test the stereo functionality of the cameras.
+It uses two HTTP GET requests to take both pictures.
+One request takes a picture from camera 1, sends it, and switches to camera2.
+The second handler polls for the picture for camera 1 to be sent and then takes a picture to send over.

 ## Setup Environment
 To setup environment for this, please look at the main branch.